Beating the House

 That’s when many unhealthy patient behaviors are actually created as patients go about the business of planning how they are going to “beat the house.”
-In other words, get the chiropractic that they want, without getting the lifelong care their chiropractor wants for them.
+In other words, get the chiropractic that they want (symptomatic relief), without getting the lifelong care their chiropractor wants for them.

 It takes two to tango, so let’s explore both sides of this communication dysfunction.

 Turns out, patients don’t have to do anything.